 India’s National Space Council has officially approved the Lunar Polar Exploration Mission (LUPEX), the country’s fifth lunar mission.
 LUPEX is a joint project between the Indian Space Research Organization (ISRO) and the Japan Aerospace Exploration Agency (JAXA) to investigate the presence of water and other valuable resources in the lunar south pole region.
 This mission is a follow-up to India’s successful and history-making Chandrayaan-3 mission in August 2023.

-- Optical Illusion Brain Test: If you have Sharp Eyes Find the number 8756 in 20 Secs
+- Optical Illusion: If you have Eagle Eyes find the Word Retro among Metro in 20 Secs

-- Optical Illusion Brain Challenge: If you have Sharp Eyes Find the number 2 among 5 in 12 Seconds?
+- Optical Illusion Eye Test: If you have Eagle Eyes Find the Word Fare in 18 Secs

 What is LUPEX’s mission?